-There are four Financial Statements which are prepared during an accounting year.
+There are four financial statements that are prepared during an accounting year.
 In this article, we will focus our attention on the Income Statement.
-We will learn what the income statement is, how is it prepared.
+We will learn what the income statement is and how it is prepared.

 - Structure and Components of an Income Statement

 - Keeping the Business on Track